fikander/jira-adhoc-analysis/README.md

     cd jira-adhoc-analysis

 To configure JIRA connection, create .env file containing environment variable definition with JIRA domain, username and password (optionally 'token' which is base64 encoded username:password string).
-There's example `.env-sample` file which you can copy and modify.
+There's example `.env-sample` file which you can copy and modify with your values.

     cp .env-sample .env

 Next, launch the server:

-    docker-compose up
+    docker-compose up -d

 This will take time for the first time as the image (around 1GB at the moment) needs to be pulled from Docker hub: